 Every business wants to convert as many leads as they can into buyers, right?
 It’s how you make your money.
 But it’s not all about that.
-It’s how you go about converting your leads that matters.
+It’s how you go about converting your leads that really matters.

-Having a great sales team helps.
-Using marketing automation to generate leads also helps.
+Having a great sales team is a good start.
+Using marketing automation to help nurture your leads also helps a bunch.
 However, not all leads will be in the same stage of the sales funnel, so you shouldn’t treat them all the same.

 You can spend all day generating leads, but they won’t all be ready to buy from you.
 To ensure you’re targeting each of your leads at the right time, you need to know how qualified they are.

 Marketers who use lead scoring can improve the quality of leads that are passed to sales.
 Ultimately, it can increase revenue because more sales are being closed.

 What is lead scoring and how does it work?

 A lead score is a simple number that’s assigned to a contact.
 The number reflects how valuable the lead is to your brand and how engaged they are, which will indicate if the lead is ready to be passed on to your sales team or not.

 An individual will be scored based on the information you know about them and the actions they take.
 Have they visited your site?
 Have they opened your email?
 Clicked on something in your email?
 Submitted your survey?

 The more a contact interacts with your business and engages with your campaigns, the higher their lead score will be.